-(Matthew 15:5) But you say, 'If anyone tells his father or his mother, "What you would have gained from me is given to God,"
+(Matthew 15:5) But you say that whoever tells father or mother, 'Whatever support you might have had from me is given to God,' then that person need not honor the father.

 Jesus revealed that honoring your parents involves more than refusing to do evil things to them (see Exodus 21:15, 17).
 Honoring your parents involves doing positive good to them, which includes helping them in their old age.
 The Pharisees and scribes interpreted the Law of God in a way to avoid helping their parents and in a way that would generate additional income for the priests and themselves from those who wanted to selfishly keep as much of their money as they could by not taking positive actions to help their parents.
 Their gifts to the temple would have been less than the cost of helping their parents.
 By not cursing or striking their parents and by giving gifts to God, they thought they were obeying God's law; Jesus said that true obedience involved true loving actions toward God and parents.